iamachilles/chatgdiy/README.md

 # ChatGDIY

-ChatGDIY is an application that allows users to interact with content from the French podcast "Generation Do It Yourself".
-Users can ask questions to Matthieu (the host) or his guests, and get sourced answers.
+ChatGDIY is an application aimed at allowing users to interact with content from the French podcast "Generation Do It Yourself".
+The goal is to enable users to ask questions to the host (Matthieu) or guests and receive sourced answers.

+## Current State

+The project is in its initial stages, focusing on transcribing podcast episodes using AI technology.

-## Features
+### Implemented Features

-- Transcription of podcast episodes using Whisper
+- Basic transcription functionality using OpenAI's Whisper model
-- Question-answering system based on podcast content
+- Script to process audio files and generate text transcripts
-- Source attribution for answers
+- Logging system for debugging and progress tracking

+### Challenges and Limitations

+1. **Processing Time**: Transcription of a 1-minute audio file takes 5-10 minutes, making it impractical for full episodes (1.5 hours each) and the entire podcast archive (400+ episodes).

+2. **Output Quality**:
+   - The current output is plain text without speaker identification or timestamps.
+   - Some transcription errors are present in the generated text.

+3. **Scalability**: The current approach is not scalable for processing the entire podcast archive in a reasonable timeframe.

+### Next Steps

+1. Implement speaker diarization and timestamp extraction.
+2. Explore methods to improve transcription accuracy.
+3. Develop strategies for efficient processing of the full podcast archive:
+   - Consider cloud-based or distributed processing solutions.
+   - Investigate parallel processing techniques.
+   - Explore incremental processing of new episodes.
+4. Plan data storage, indexing, and retrieval systems for the chatbot functionality.
+5. Research and implement post-processing techniques to clean up transcripts.

-## Technologies Used
+## Technical Stack

-- Python
+- Python 3.12
-- OpenAI Whisper for transcription
+- OpenAI Whisper for speech-to-text conversion
-- [Add other technologies as you implement them]

-## Setup

-[Include setup instructions once you have them]

-## Usage

-[Include usage instructions once the application is functional]

-## Future Development

-- Implement RAG model for improved question answering
+- FFmpeg for audio processing
-- Develop frontend interface
-- [Add other planned features]

-## Contributing

-[Include contribution guidelines if you want to accept contributions]

-## License

-[Include license information if applicable]